pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: ConcatLayer

    Concating multiple blobs into one along the specified dimension.
-Except in the concatenation dimension, the shape of the blobs being concatenated should be the same.
+Except in the concatenation dimension, the shapes of the blobs being concatenated should be the same.

    .. attribute:: dim